Is A Rain Chain Right for Your Home?

-Other homeowners are snug inside by the toasty fire listening to the sound of the rain on their snug San Francisco roofs, and some are enjoying a little something extra: the unique sound of rain rushing down the rain chains they've used to replace their downspouts.
+Other homeowners are cozy inside by the toasty fire listening to the sound of the rain on their snug San Francisco roofs.
+Some are enjoying a little something extra: the unique sound of rain rushing down the rain chains they've used to replace their downspouts.

 As with any downspout, an improperly installed rain chain can lead to problems.
 Poor drainage can lead to pooling water around the foundation of the house, which contributes to high humidity, mold, and mildew.
 Too much water can even start to crack and damage the foundation directly, in addition to promoting the high moisture levels insects tend to like.
 Meanwhile, bad drainage in the yard can create soggy, muddy spots, and if water is misdirected, it may upset a neighbor by flooding her property.

 Here are some disadvantages of rain chains: they're less sturdy, and less high-capacity, than traditional downspouts.
 If you live somewhere with heavy weather and high winds, you'll need to install backup downspouts to handle your rainfall because rain chains alone won't be able to do the job.
-You also need an effective collection system, which might be a water feature like a temporary water garden (above), a barrel, or a French drain that routes the water to another location.
-As discussed above, it's critical to divert water away from the house to prevent damage.
+You also need an effective collection system, which might be a water feature like a temporary water garden, a barrel, or a French drain that routes the water to another location.
+It's critical to divert water away from the house to prevent damage.

-The obvious advantage, of course, is that they're much more attractive than most downspouts.
-They come in a variety of styles and finishes, including copper, which can patina over time to create a beautifully weathered look.
-Some also create beautiful musical sounds, which can be a pleasant counterpoint to the rain.
+The obvious advantage, of course, is that rain chains are much more attractive than most downspouts.
+They come in a variety of styles and finishes, including copper, which can develop a patina over time to create a beautifully weathered look.
+Some also produce beautiful musical sounds, which can be a pleasant counterpoint to the rain.

 If you live in a high wind area, you may not be able to use rain chains.
 Your home also needs to have an overhang of at least three feet to allow rain chains to work most effectively, and remember that you will need a drainage system below the chain, whether it's a buried drain, a French drain, a water feature, or a large barrel for rainwater reclamation.
 With these considerations in mind, you can investigate your rain chain options, and find the one that's right for you.